-These symptoms usually begin within the first 12 hours after the last methadone dose and continue for weeks, unless medication is utilized.
+These symptoms usually begin within the first 12 hours after the last methadone dose and continue for several days or a few weeks without treatment.2

 Medication Maintenance and Detox

-In other cases, it may be more appropriate to use medication that is non-addictive to address the specific withdrawal symptoms that are most overwhelming.
-For example, non-addictive sleep aids may help to treat insomnia caused by detox while other medications may treat diarrhea, runny nose and other symptoms.
-Though this path will not eliminate the discomfort associated with withdrawal symptoms entirely, it may serve to make them more manageable as the person works toward becoming drug-free on a shorter timetable.
+In some cases, it may be more appropriate to use medication that is non-addictive to address the specific withdrawal symptoms that are most overwhelming.
+For example, non-addictive sleep aids may help to treat insomnia caused by withdrawals.Other medications may treat diarrhea, runny nose, irritability and other symptoms.
+Though this path will not eliminate the discomfort associated with withdrawal symptoms entirely, it may serve to make those symptoms more manageable as the person works toward becoming drug-free more quickly.

-Which Methadone Detox Path Is Right for Your Loved One?
+Which Methadone Detox Path Is Right for You or Your Loved One?

 Speak with an Admissions Coordinator 877-345-8494